 Job recruiters are busy people who may be processing hundreds of text resumes.
-Watching even a 1-minute video takes them longer than scanning a one-page resume.
+Watching even a one-minute video takes them a lot longer than scanning a one-page resume.
 So if it takes much longer than that, it’s totally possible that they’ll lose patience and never finish watching your video.

 Video resume: Do you need one or not?

-There are a few pluses to video resumes, but there are also many minuses.
+There are a few pluses to resume videos, but there are also many minuses.
 Long before you start researching how to do one, you need to decide whether to do one at all.

 If you’re a shy, soft-spoken, behind-the-scenes worker that doesn’t really like extra attention, a video resume might be an odd choice for you.
 But if you’re a TV reporter who wants to be a news anchor, it might be essential.

 Video CVs can be useful for people who need big personalities to do their jobs, including those who work in sales, publicity, entertainment or … wait for it … video!
 If you’re a whizbang videographer looking to join a film production company, why wouldn’t you send a video demonstrating that you’re good at your job?
 This is a “two birds with one stone” scenario, as you show your credentials along with a teaser of your portfolio.

 But there are many downsides and potential pitfalls.
 A bad video resume can set the wrong tone or show you in a bad light — but even a good one may be considered an unacceptable way of applying for a job.
 This depends on the industry, employer and situation.

 |Useful for occupations in which personality, communication and/or persuasion are key|

 |Useful for occupations requiring video skills|